Which is better, radiant or lava rock?

 What styles of charbroilers are there?

-There are countertop that can be placed on top of other equipment to save space, countertop drop-in that can cater to unique obstacles, floor models that can come with legs or casters, and outdoor models are available as well.
+There are countertop that can be placed on top of other equipment to save space, countertop drop-in that can cater to unique obstacles, floor models that come with legs or casters.
+Outdoor models are also available.

 See more Commercial Cooking Equipment & Cooking Supplies